Fall Protection Strategies For North Star Metals Roofs

 The 16-inch Loc Star panel system is a nailstrip snaplock profile featuring a 1.5-inch seam height.
 Constructed from 24-gauge steel protected by the Dura-Star coating system, these finishes provide a 25-to-40-year warranty, even in harsh Ohio Valley climates.
 See the Roof Anchor Compatibility Chart for North Star Metals Loc Star Standing Seam Panels.

-Nailstrip panels, such as the Loc Star, are only partially compatible with advanced seam-mounted anchors due to variations in the roll-forming process.
-Therefore, we recommend the following approach:
+- Nailstrip panels, such as the Loc Star, are only partially compatible with advanced seam-mounted anchors due to variations in the roll-forming process.
+For this reason, ridge-mounted anchors are the preferred strategy.

-- Seam Anchor Caution: While SSRA1 anchors are versatile, the varying shapes of nail strip panels make them questionable for compatibility with seam-mounted anchors.
-We recommend switching to ridge-mounted anchors, such as the Ridge Pro, for nailstrip roof systems.
+- While SSRA1 anchors are versatile, the varying shapes of nailstrip panels make them questionable for seam mounting.
+We recommend switching to ridge-mounted anchors for the Loc Star system to ensure total safety and warranty compliance.

 Standing Seam Roof Anchor Panel Compatibility For North Star Metals